apecloud/kubeblocks/docs/user_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>parameter values to be updated.
-if set nil, the parameter defined by the key field will be deleted from the configuration file.</p>
+<p>parameter values to be updated.<br />if set nil, the parameter defined by the key field will be deleted from the configuration file.</p><br />
 </td>
 </tr>
 </tbody>